vam-community/vam-party/USAGE.md

 You can also install a specific version:

-    > party get some-package --version 1.0.0
+    > party get some-package@1.0.0

 Options:

-- `--version` choose a specific version to install (defaults to the latest version)
 - `--noop` do not install, just print what will happen when you do
+- `--all` install the latest version of everything

 ### `upgrade`